-Most foster children are likely to start out on a short term foster care plan, which is also known as temporary fostering.
+Most foster children are likely to start out on a short-term foster care plan, which is also known as temporary fostering.
 Short term foster care is more common with young children – and is mostly to support the child in care while care proceedings or care hearings are happening to determine the young person’s future.

-When long term foster care is referred to, it’s not purely based on the length of time the child is in care for – it instead refers to the type of care plan the young person is on.
+When long-term foster care is referred to, it’s not purely based on the length of time the child is in care for – it instead refers to the type of care plan the young person is on.
 Long term foster placements mean the child should remain in a specific fostering placement (in most cases) until reaching adulthood and leaving care.

 This type of foster care is also known as permanent fostering – as it provides a more permanent consistency to young people who are unlikely to return to their families.
 Once reaching adulthood, they are out of the care system and able to care for themselves.
 For more information on this, read our What Is A Care Leaver? guide.

 Long term foster carers set out to create a permanent home for a young person that will often be in their care for years.
-There is currently a national shortage for long term foster carers– so people interested in long term foster care are urged to come forward to help change a young person’s future.
+There is currently a national shortage for long-term foster carers with most placements being short-term – so long-term fosterers are urged to come forward to help change a young person’s future.

 You can chat with us online and you can get the answers to your questions immediately.